- Local Treatment Centers by City

 Many people in North Carolina believe that illegal street drugs and the various troubles they cause are not their problem.
 They have misconceptions that drug users belong to a segment of society different from their own or that drug abuse is remote from their environment.
 They are wrong.
 Almost three quarters of drug users are employed and approximately forty-five percent of Americans know someone with a substance abuse problem.

 While illegal street drugs and their consequences threaten North Carolina families of every socio-economic background, geographic region, educational level, and ethnic and racial identity, the effects of drug use are often felt disproportionally.
 For example, many less fortunate neighborhoods are plagued by crime and violence because of the illegal street drugs sold in their black markets.
-People living in North Carolina who lack comprehensive health plans and have smaller incomes may be less able to afford Drug Rehab Facilities to overcome drug dependence.
+People living in North Carolina who lack comprehensive health plans and have smaller incomes may be less able to afford Drug Treatment Centers to overcome drug dependence.
 What everyone living in North Carolina must understand is that nobody is immune to the consequences of drug use.
 Every family is vulnerable.

 Across North Carolina, illegal street drugs are a serious problem.
 Included in this problem are stimulants, depressants and prescription drugs that are taken and sold illegally.
 The specific effects vary depending on the drug.
 Most drugs have an addictive effect after only a few uses.
 Even marijuana can become emotionally addicting.
 For many taking illegal street drugs, it can interfere with their relationships, health, academics, career, etc.